 Before the COVID-19 pandemic, there were 15 airlines that operated a total of 238 A380s.
-Each airline has come up with different countermeasures to minimise their losses in the past months.
-Let’s take a look at each A380 operator’s plan of the Super Jumbo jet.
+Each airline has come up with different countermeasures to minimise its losses in the past months.
+Let’s take a look at each A380 operator’s plan for the Super Jumbo jet.

 Air France’s A380s have been flying to Los Angeles, New York JFK, Shanghai, Johannesburg, Abidjan, San Francisco and Mexico City.

 All Nippon Airways

 All Nippon Airways (ANA) is the latest A380 operator.
 The airline has an order of three, each featuring a unique colour scheme inspired by the Hawaiian sky, ocean and sunset.
 These aircraft flew exclusively on the Tokyo-Narita to Honolulu route.

 Two of the three were delivered last year and the last one was scheduled to be delivered in April.
 However, ANA has postponed the inauguration of the last of three A380s in sunset orange livery, amid the decline in travel demand due to the coronavirus crisis.

 With the Tokyo-Narita to Honolulu route suspended from March 25th, the two ANA Flying Honu A380 aircraft have been grounded.

 Asiana Airlines has a fleet of six Airbus A380s that operated about 300 flights per month before COVID-19.
 All six have been grounded since April.

 These aircraft used to fly to Bangkok, Frankfurt, Hong Kong, Los Angeles, New York, Sydney, Taipei and Tokyo.
 Asiana has no plans to resume A380 flights anytime soon.